La Familia (rap group)

 La Familia are a Romanian hip hop group from Sălăjan, Bucharest.
-Founded in 1996 by Dragoș "Puya" Gărdescu and Tudor Sișu, they have been widely regarded as pioneers of the gangsta rap subgenre in their native Romania.
+Founded in 1997 by Dragoș "Puya" Gărdescu and Tudor Sișu, they have been widely regarded as pioneers of the gangsta rap subgenre in their native Romania.

 Mentored by fellow gangsta rap group B.U.G.
 Mafia, they quickly emerged as one of Romania's most popular rap acts in the late 1990s and early 2000s.
 In 2003, group member Tudor Sișu was sentenced to three years in prison after being arrested by Romanian authorities in a widely publicized drug-trafficking case.
 The group also lost the rights to its name after a public feud with former mentors B.U.G.
 Mafia, whom they had lyrically attacked in an unreleased song the previous year.
 Group member Puya worked mostly individually on their 2004 effort, before managing to recover the rights for the band's name following a lengthy court trial.
 In late 2005, Sișu was paroled and the group resumed its activity before finally disbanding in 2011.
 This followed a string of failed attempts at releasing a comeback album.
 Gărdescu and Sișu have remained cordial, reuniting frequently on each other's solo efforts and occasionally for live performances.

-In 2017, they reunited as La Familia and released their ninth studio album independently.
+In 2017, they reunited as La Familia and released the Codul bunelor maniere (The code of good manners) album.

+History

+Formation and first three albums (1997–1999)

+Tudor Sișu and Dragoș "Puya" Gardescu, grew up in the Balta Albă Sălăjan neighborhood from Bucharest, Romania, both of them being fans of Tupac Shakur.
+They both started rapping as teenagers, each having their own band, Sișu's being Il-egal that was formed together with three neighbors from his apartment block which later united with bands Delikt and Apă tare, forming Asasinii noii ere, while Puya was a member of the Ghetto Birds band.
+Sișu and Puya met for the first time while they were with their bands at B.U.G.
+Mafia member, Tataee's home.
+Shortly after they decided to form a band together, naming it La Familia after a song with the same name performed by Kid Frost.

+Their first album, Băieți de cartier (Hoodboys) was released also in 1997 and was sold in 10.000 copies, which was beyond their expectations as they did not have any videos for any song and the music piracy going on in the country in those times.
+In 1998, the group had its first video and national hit, called "Tupeu de borfaș" which was featuring female singer Marijuana and had lyrics dissing R.A.C.L.A. and Getto Daci.
+The song was part of their second album, Nicăieri nu-i ca acasă (There's no place like home).
+La Familia's third album, Bine ai venit în Paradis (Welcome to Paradise) was released in 1999 and contained two of their best ever hits which they also made videos for them, "Probleme de familie" (Family problems) and "Vorbe" (Words) featuring B.U.G.
+Mafia member, Uzzi.